brylevkirill/notes/Reinforcement Learning.md

 ----
 #### exploration and intrinsic motivation - information theoretic and distributional models

 >	"This approach is based on the use of representations, built by an agent, that estimate the distributions of probabilities of observing certain events ek in particular contexts, defined as mathematical configurations in the sensorimotor flow.
-There are several types of such events, but the probabilities that are measured are typically either the probability of observing a certain state SMk in the sensorimotor flow, denoted P(SMk), or the probability of observing particular transitions between states, such as P(SMk(t),SMl(t+1)), or the probability of observing a particular state after having observed a given state P(SMk(t+1)|SMl(t)).
+There are several types of such events, but the probabilities that are measured are typically either the probability of observing a certain state SMk in the sensorimotor flow, denoted P(SMk), or the probability of observing particular transitions between states, such as P(SMk(t), SMl(t+1)), or the probability of observing a particular state after having observed a given state P(SMk(t+1) | SMl(t)).
 Here, the states SMk can either be direct numerical prototypes or complete regions within the sensorimotor space (and it may involve a mechanism for discretizing the space).
-We assume that the agent possesses a mechanism that allows it to build internally, and as it experiences the world, an estimation of the probability distribution of events across the whole space E of possible events (but the space of possible events is not predefined and should also be discovered by the agent, so typically this is an initially empty space that grows with experience)."
+We will consider all these eventualities possible and just use the general notation P(ek).
+We will assume that the agent possesses a mechanism that allows it to build internally, and as it experiences the world, an estimation of the probability distribution of events across the whole space E of possible events (but the space of possible events is not predefined and should also be discovered by the agent, so typically this is an initially empty space that grows with experience)."

   - *uncertainty motivation*

-	reward for every event inversely proportional to its probability of observation
+	> "The tendency to be intrinsically attracted by novelty has often been used as an example in the literature on intrinsic motivation.
+A straightforward manner to computationally implement it is to build a system that, for every event ek that is actually observed, will generate a reward r(ek) inversely proportional to its probability of observation: r(ek, t) = C·(1 − P(ek, t)), where C is a constant."

-	["Action-Conditional Video Prediction using Deep Networks in Atari Games"](#action-conditional-video-prediction-using-deep-networks-in-atari-games-oh-guo-lee-lewis-singh) by Oh et al. `paper` `summary`
+	[**"Action-Conditional Video Prediction using Deep Networks in Atari Games"**](#action-conditional-video-prediction-using-deep-networks-in-atari-games-oh-guo-lee-lewis-singh) by Oh et al. `paper` `summary`
-	["Recurrent Environment Simulators"](https://arxiv.org/abs/1704.02254) by Chiappa et al. `paper`
-	["Unifying Count-Based Exploration and Intrinsic Motivation"](#unifying-count-based-exploration-and-intrinsic-motivation-bellemare-srinivasan-ostrovski-schaul-saxton-munos) by Bellemare et al. `paper` `summary`
+	[**"Unifying Count-Based Exploration and Intrinsic Motivation"**](#unifying-count-based-exploration-and-intrinsic-motivation-bellemare-srinivasan-ostrovski-schaul-saxton-munos) by Bellemare et al. `paper` `summary`
-	["Count-Based Exploration with Neural Density Models"](#count-based-exploration-with-neural-density-models-ostrovski-bellemare-van-den-oord-munos) by Ostrovski et al. `paper` `summary`
+	[**"Count-Based Exploration with Neural Density Models"**](#count-based-exploration-with-neural-density-models-ostrovski-bellemare-van-den-oord-munos) by Ostrovski et al. `paper` `summary`
-	["\#Exploration: A Study of Count-Based Exploration for Deep Reinforcement Learning"](#exploration-a-study-of-count-based-exploration-for-deep-reinforcement-learning-tang-et-al) by Tang et al. `paper` `summary`
+	[**"\#Exploration: A Study of Count-Based Exploration for Deep Reinforcement Learning"**](#exploration-a-study-of-count-based-exploration-for-deep-reinforcement-learning-tang-et-al) by Tang et al. `paper` `summary`
-	["EX2: Exploration with Exemplar Models for Deep Reinforcement Learning"](#ex2-exploration-with-exemplar-models-for-deep-reinforcement-learning-fu-co-reyes-levine) by Fu et al. `paper` `summary`
+	[**"EX2: Exploration with Exemplar Models for Deep Reinforcement Learning"**](#ex2-exploration-with-exemplar-models-for-deep-reinforcement-learning-fu-co-reyes-levine) by Fu et al. `paper` `summary`

 	[**interesting papers**](#interesting-papers---exploration-and-intrinsic-motivation---information-theoretic-and-distributional-models---uncertainty-motivation)
 	[**interesting recent papers**](https://github.com/brylevkirill/notes/blob/master/interesting%20recent%20papers.md#reinforcement-learning---exploration-and-intrinsic-motivation)

-  - *information gain motivation*
+  - *information gain motivation* *(bayesian surprise)*
-	reward for decrease of uncertainty in knowledge that agent has of environment after event has happened

-	[Knowledge-Seeking Agent](https://github.com/brylevkirill/notes/blob/master/Artificial%20Intelligence.md#universal-artificial-intelligence---knowledge-seeking-agent) by Hutter and Orseau
+	> "It has been proposed in psychology and education that humans have a natural propensity to learn and assimilate.
+In information theoretic terms, this notion of assimilation or of “pleasure of learning” can be modeled by the decrease of uncertainty in the knowledge about the world that the agent possesses after an event ek has happened: r(ek, t) = C·(H(E, t) − H(E, t+1)), where H is entropy."

+	maximize KL divergence between posterior (after seeing observation) and prior (before seeing it)

+	[overview](https://youtu.be/DSYzHPW26Ig?t=2h1m40s) by Alex Graves `video`

+	[**"Universal Knowledge-Seeking Agents for Stochastic Environments"**](https://github.com/brylevkirill/notes/blob/master/Artificial%20Intelligence.md#universal-knowledge-seeking-agents-for-stochastic-environments-orseau-lattimore-hutter) by Orseau et al. `paper` `summary` ([**Knowledge-Seeking Agent**](https://github.com/brylevkirill/notes/blob/master/Artificial%20Intelligence.md#universal-artificial-intelligence---knowledge-seeking-agent) theory by Hutter and Orseau)
-	["Curiosity Driven Reinforcement Learning for Motion Planning on Humanoids"](https://github.com/brylevkirill/notes/blob/master/Artificial%20Intelligence.md#curiosity-driven-reinforcement-learning-for-motion-planning-on-humanoids-frank-leitner-stollenga-forster-schmidhuber) by Frank et al. `paper` `summary`
+	[**"Curiosity Driven Reinforcement Learning for Motion Planning on Humanoids"**](https://github.com/brylevkirill/notes/blob/master/Artificial%20Intelligence.md#curiosity-driven-reinforcement-learning-for-motion-planning-on-humanoids-frank-leitner-stollenga-forster-schmidhuber) by Frank et al. `paper` `summary`
-	["An Information-theoretic Approach to Curiosity-driven Reinforcement Learning"](#an-information-theoretic-approach-to-curiosity-driven-reinforcement-learning-still-precup) by Still and Precup `paper` `summary`
-	["VIME: Variational Information Maximizing Exploration"](#vime-variational-information-maximizing-exploration-houthooft-chen-duan-schulman-turck-abbeel) by Houthooft et al. `paper` `summary`
+	[**"VIME: Variational Information Maximizing Exploration"**](#vime-variational-information-maximizing-exploration-houthooft-chen-duan-schulman-turck-abbeel) by Houthooft et al. `paper` `summary`
-	["Automated Curriculum Learning for Neural Networks"](#automated-curriculum-learning-for-neural-networks-graves-bellemare-menick-munos-kavukcuoglu) by Graves et al. `paper` `summary`
+	[**"Planning to Be Surprised: Optimal Bayesian Exploration in Dynamic Environments"**](#planning-to-be-surprised-optimal-bayesian-exploration-in-dynamic-environments-sun-gomez-schmidhuber) by Sun et al. `paper` `summary`
-	["Exploration Potential"](#exploration-potential-leike) by Leike `paper` `summary`
+	[**"Model-Based Active Exploration"**](#model-based-active-exploration-shyam-jaskowski-gomez) by Shyam et al. `paper` `summary`
-	["Towards Information-Seeking Agents"](#towards-information-seeking-agents-bachman-sordoni-trischler) by Bachman et al. `paper` `summary`
+	[**"Exploration Potential"**](#exploration-potential-leike) by Leike `paper` `summary`

 	[**interesting papers**](#interesting-papers---exploration-and-intrinsic-motivation---information-theoretic-and-distributional-models---information-gain-motivation)
 	[**interesting recent papers**](https://github.com/brylevkirill/notes/blob/master/interesting%20recent%20papers.md#reinforcement-learning---exploration-and-intrinsic-motivation)

   - *empowerment*

-	reward for sequences of actions that can transfer maximal amount of information in agent's observations of environment, i.e. agent's ability to influence environment
+	> "A reward measure that pushes an agent to produce sequences of actions that can transfer a maximal amount of information to its sensors through the environment.
+It is defined as the channel capacity from the sequence of actions At, At+1, ..., At+n−1 to the perceptions St+n after an arbitrary number of timesteps: r(At, At+1, ..., At+n−1 →  St+n) = max {p(a)} I(At, At+1, ..., At+n−1, St+n), where p(a) is the probability distribution function of the action sequences a=(at, at+1, ..., at+n−1) and I is mutual information."

-	channel capacity between actions and states - mutual information between actions and future states, i.e. information contained in a about s' or information that can be "injected" into s' by a
+	maximize channel capacity or mutual information between actions and future states, i.e. information contained in a about s' or information that can be "injected" into s' by a, to encourage agent to occupy states from which it can reach most states within its planning horizon and to control its future as much as possible

+	[overview](https://youtu.be/DSYzHPW26Ig?t=2h9m23s) by Alex Graves `video`

-	["Empowerment - An Introduction"](#an-introduction-salge-glackin-polani---empowerment) by Salge et al. `paper` `summary`
+	[**"Empowerment - An Introduction"**](#an-introduction-salge-glackin-polani---empowerment) by Salge et al. `paper` `summary`
-	["Variational Information Maximisation for Intrinsically Motivated Reinforcement Learning"](#variational-information-maximisation-for-intrinsically-motivated-reinforcement-learning-mohamed-rezende) by Mohamed and Rezende `paper` `summary`
+	[**"Variational Information Maximisation for Intrinsically Motivated Reinforcement Learning"**](#variational-information-maximisation-for-intrinsically-motivated-reinforcement-learning-mohamed-rezende) by Mohamed and Rezende `paper` `summary`
-	["Variational Intrinsic Control"](#variational-intrinsic-control-gregor-rezende-wierstra) by Gregor et al. `paper` `summary`
+	[**"Variational Intrinsic Control"**](#variational-intrinsic-control-gregor-rezende-wierstra) by Gregor et al. `paper` `summary`

 	[**interesting-papers**](#interesting-papers---exploration-and-intrinsic-motivation---information-theoretic-and-distributional-models---empowerment)
 	[**interesting recent papers**](https://github.com/brylevkirill/notes/blob/master/interesting%20recent%20papers.md#reinforcement-learning---exploration-and-intrinsic-motivation)